MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-row-level-security.md

 The CustomData feature allows you to add a Row filter when viewing Power BI data in your application when using **Azure Analysis Services** as your data source (viewing Power BI data connected to Azure Analysis Services in your application).

 The CustomData feature allows passing free text (string) using the CustomData connection string property.
-Analysis Services use this value via the *CUSTOMDATA()* function.
+Analysis Services uses this value via the *CUSTOMDATA()* function.

 The only way to have dynamic RLS (which uses dynamic values for filter evaluation) in **Azure Analysis Services**, is using the *CUSTOMDATA()* function.